Texas governor lifts state's mask mandate, business restrictions

 “We have made incredible progress in recent weeks and months, and I thank our business community for their ongoing commitment to saving lives,” Lightfoot said in a written statement.

-Reporting by Brendan O’Brien in Chicago, Steve Gorman and Dan Whitcomb in Los Angeles, Doina Chiacu in Washington and Gabriella Borter in New York; Editing by Leslie Adler and Matthew Lewis
+Reporting by Brendan O’Brien in Chicago, Steve Gorman and Dan Whitcomb in Los Angeles, Doina Chiacu in Washington and Gabriella Borter in New York; Editing by Leslie Adler, Matthew Lewis and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.